i5ting/stateview/README.md

 # stateview

-stateview is a view render solution.
+stateview is a react view render solution.

 ## Install